Marcbaer/01.02-Propagating-Uncertainty-3D-Lorenz-Attractor/README.md

 <img src="./Figures/Lorenz3D.jpg">

-The system of differential equations is deterministic with no stochastic behaviour, so we would expect very low predictive uncertainties from the GP-LSTM model and accurate mean predictions if the full input space is used as input.
+The system of differential equations is deterministic with no stochastic behaviour given that all three dimensions are provided.
+This means we would expect very low predictive uncertainties from the GP-LSTM model and accurate mean predictions if the full input space is used by the model.

 The influence of a reduced input space on the GP-LSTM predictive distribution is investigated by using a 1- and 3- dimensional input.
 The convection rate x is forecasted using only the information of the x-dimensionand the full available space of all three dimensions x-y-z.

 The propagation algorithm is utilized to propagated the GP-LSTM predictive distribution for the convection rate x over 10 time steps.